National Steel and Shipbuilding Company

-National Steel and Shipbuilding Company, commonly referred to as NASSCO, is an American shipbuilding company with four shipyards located in San Diego, Norfolk, Bremerton, and Mayport.
+National Steel and Shipbuilding Company (NASSCO) is an American shipbuilding company with four shipyards located in San Diego, Norfolk, Bremerton, and Mayport.
 It is a division of General Dynamics.
 NASSCO owns a subsidiary manufacturing facility with TIMSA in Mexicali, Mexico.
 The San Diego shipyard specializes in constructing commercial cargo ships and auxiliary vessels for the US Navy and Military Sealift Command; it is the only new-construction shipyard on the West Coast of the United States.
-NASSCO performs ship repairs and conversions for the United States Navy in all 4 Shipyard locations; San Diego, Norfolk, Bremerton, and Mayport.
+NASSCO performs ship repairs and conversions for the United States Navy in all four shipyard locations: San Diego, Norfolk, Bremerton, and Mayport.